BunEvie04/my-uca-notes/cheatsheets/Markdown.md

 ## Heading 2

-Paragraphs use 1 blank line
+Paragraphs use 1 blank line between
-between

 Like this

+Meanwhile linebreaks leave
+two spaces after